 Boost your bench press: 10 effective tips

-1. Train the bench press more often
+1. Bench press more often

 2. Lift explosively